 Why We Love National Burrito Day

-Ask around your office, and we guarantee you everyone has an opinion on the perfect burrito.
-Are California burritos – burritos with french fries in them – gross, or delicious?
-(We say gross, and you cannot convince us otherwise.)
+Ask around your office, and we guarantee you everyone has a strong opinion on the perfect burrito.
+Are Californian burritos – burritos with french fries in them – gross, or are they delicious?
 Should burritos have rice, or is rice a bland addition that takes away all the burrito’s flavor?
-Are vegetarian burritos even worth eating?
-Ask some provocative questions, and let the angry opinions flow.
-It’s dinner and a show!
+Ask these questions and let the opinions flow!

 Personally, we love any food where we can ditch the silverware and stuff our faces.
-Who needs to look dignified when there’s a cheesy, meaty, guacamole-y burrito waiting to get in your stomach?
+Who needs to look dignified when there’s a cheesy, meaty, guacamole-y burrito waiting for you?
 Silverware just slows down the eating process, so we’re all for any socially acceptable occasion to throw it away.
-Plus, when you don’t use silverware, you have to wash less dishes.
-Burritos: ending the drought, one delicious bite at a time.